Italy takes back motorways as Atlantia investors approve sale

 The outcome confirms what sources had told Reuters.

-The transaction was approved despite opposition from some shareholders, including TCI.
-The activist fund has said Autostrade is worth at least 11 billion euros.
+The transaction was approved despite criticism from some shareholders, including TCI.
+The activist fund repeatedly said that Autostrade was worth at least 11 billion euros.

-TCI had backed an attempt by Spain's Florentino Perez to study a rival offer for Autostrade through infrastructure group ACS (ACS.MC), but the entrepreneur - who is president of soccer club Real Madrid - did not win the support of the Italian government to move ahead with a binding bid.
+TCI had also backed an attempt by Spain’s Florentino Perez to study a rival offer for Autostrade through infrastructure group ACS, but the entrepreneur - who is president of soccer club Real Madrid - did not win the support of the Italian government to move ahead with a binding bid.

-Germany's Allianz (ALVG.DE) and funds DIF, EDF Invest and China's Silk Road Fund, which own the remaining 12% of Autostrade, have an option to sell their stakes to the CDP consortium under the same conditions.

 ($1 = 0.8203 euros)